Note: This article describes the IFSC classification system, national systems may be different.

 - Intellectual impaired athletes (for IFSC events!
 National events may have a different format)

-In order to have a proper competition, the IFSC has defined minimum criteria on numbers of athletes to start a category.
-4 athletes from 3 different countries are needed to run a World Cup category, 6 athletes from 4 different countries to run a category at a World Championship.
-If less athletes apply for a category, the category is not opened and these athletes would not be allowed to compete.
+In order to have a proper competition, the IFSC has defined minimum criteria on numbers of athletes to start a Sport Class.
+4 athletes from 3 different countries are needed to run a World Cup category, 6 athletes from 4 different countries to run a Sport Class at a World Championship.
+If less athletes apply for a Sport Class, the Sport Class is not opened and these athletes would not be allowed to compete.

 Because it is better an unfair competition than no competition, the rules give the option to merge certain categories in order to allow more athletes to compete.

 There are still inadequacies in the current merging schema: If B3 or RP3 does not have enough athletes, and the sport class left of them in the schema exceed the minimum criteria, B3/RP3 are not opened for competition.
 So the problem is always on the right side of the merging schema because there is no category available to merge them to.

 If we look into the statistics, it clearly shows that the concept of merging is needed even with growth over the past years: In theory, we could have 20 categories if all categories exceed the minimum criteria.
 The World Championship Innsbruck 2018 had 12 categories and sets of medals, the World Championship Briançon 2019 had 14 sets of medals.
 So there is still room for growth …

 Sport classes which tend to have (too) low numbers of participants: